 The subsidiary, IBT Baby AB, was established in May 2017.
-During the second quarter IBT Baby AB received warrants at no cost from the parent company, which during the second quarter have been sold to personnel employed by IBT at market price.
+During the second quarter of 2017 and third quarter of 2020 IBT Baby AB received warrants at no cost from the parent company, which during the second quarter have been sold to personnel employed by IBT at market price.
 Other transactions have not occurred.
 As the company was established with a share capital amounting to 50 KSEK and only incurred marginal establishment costs, consolidated income statement and balance sheet, in all material aspects, equal those of the parent company and therefore no consolidation has been made, supported by the Annual Accounts act, "Årsredovisningslagen 7 kap.
 3a §".